kpn-puppet/puppet-quest-guide/quests/package_file_service.md

     vim pasture/manifests/init.pp

-So far, this should look just like the `cowsay` class, except that the package resource will manage the `pasture` package instead of `cowsay`. (and some required packages for pasture whicj can be specified as an array for the package resource)
+So far, this should look just like the `cowsay` class, except that the package resource will manage the `pasture` package instead of `cowsay`. (and some required packages for pasture which can be specified as an array for the package resource)

 ```puppet
 class pasture {